-Arts & Sciences has over 400 faculty and staff members that utilize their diverse expertise in the pursuit of research breakthroughs while gaining a deeper understanding of the world's most pressing issues and serving as mentors of the next generation.
+Arts & Sciences has over 1,000 faculty and staff who utilize their diverse expertise in the pursuit of research breakthroughs, gaining a deeper understanding of the world's most pressing issues and serving as mentors of the next generation.

 select honors from our faculty